Resource-efficient linear-optical generation of GHZ-like states: Primate transformation

 which carries on for latter fusions.

 The final fusion step, shown in Figure~\ref{fig:1}b, transforms $|\pi^{(N)}(\lambda,s)\rangle$ into the target state $|\text{GHZ}_N(s)\rangle$ with a success probability given by:

 It is straightforward to show that this fusion achieves its maximum success probability of $\lambda/2$ when the beamsplitter transmittance is set to $t = 1/2$, as explicitly indicated in Figure~\ref{fig:1}b.
-Consequently, the second-to-last fusion, which produces the intermediate state $|\pi^{(N)}(\lambda, s)\rangle$, is most efficient when the product $p^{(1)}_{ij}\lambda/2$ is maximized ($p^{(1)}_{ij}$ being the probability of second-to-last fusion).
-From \eqref{eq:lam prime} we derive that this condition is also satisfied at $t = 1/2$.
+Consequently, the penultimate fusion, which produces the intermediate state $|\pi^{(N)}(\lambda, s)\rangle$, is most efficient when the product $p^{(1)}_{ij}\lambda/2$ is maximized ($p^{(1)}_{ij}$ being the probability of the penultimate fusion).
+From \eqref{eq:lam prime} we derive that this condition is also satisfied at $t = 1/2$ (see Appendix~\ref{app:Deriv fusion} for detailed derivation).

 Furthermore, the relationships in \eqref{eq:s pairs}, rewritten in terms of $s'^{-1}-1$, take the form:

 which provides a method for determining one of the very initial states $|\pi^{(1)}(1, s)\rangle$ based on the target state $|\text{GHZ}_N(s)\rangle$.